Myltrix/QuiznixBot/README.md

 python QuiznixBot.py
 ```

-Your AI-powered Telegram bot is now ready to use.
+Your Telegram bot is now ready to use.